risk-first/website/complexity/Crystals-And-Code.md

 ## Stage 1: Chaos

-Before information systems, or crystals can grow, the conditions have to be right.
+Before crystals can grow, the conditions have to be right.
 In turbulent, changing environments, large crystals can't grow (just think of a slush machine, continually churning the drink to keep it from turning into a block of ice).

 ![Slush Machines](/images/complexity/slush.jpg)